Ryder-One/hmap/README.md

   * The explorable ruins
   * The kills (of zombies) are not displayed on the map
   * The souls are not visible on the map
-  * The markers on the grid view
-  * Roll-over the building in desert mode
   * Some glitches in the shadows appear when moving with the map I will try to remove them

 That won't be done :